xyzed3k1ah/phase-1-project/README.md

 -Activate live server (port 5500)
 -Enjoy!

-Feature: Hover mouse over each card and click to reveal details.
+Feature: Hover over each card and click to reveal details.
 Click again to revert to original card.